clcollins/golang-s2i/README.md

 Dockerfile  Makefile  README.md  s2i  test
 ```

-The create subcommand creates a placeholder Dockerfile, a README.md with information about how to use Source to Image, some example s2i scripts, a basic test framework, and a Makefile.
+The create sub-command creates a placeholder Dockerfile, a README.md with information about how to use Source to Image, some example s2i scripts, a basic test framework, and a Makefile.
 In particular, the Makefile is a great way to automate building and testing your Source to Image builder image.
 Out of the box, just running `make` will build your image, and it can be extended to do more.
 For example, you could add steps to build a base application image, or generate a runtime Dockerfile.

 ## Conclusion